PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 - - -

 "Here it is.", The Tailor pointed towards the approaching town.
-Tom wanted to sit down, but The Tailor was speeding up: "I need to see the smithy while we're here,", Tom offered a blind nod of agreement, "and we're going to need a few things."
+Tom wanted to sit down but The Tailor was speeding up: "I need to see the smithy while we're here,", Tom offered a blind nod of agreement, "and we're going to need a few things."

 The two of them hurried past somebody slumped, on the floor, against the wall of a building.
-"He's drunk.": explained The Tailor, "We'll see the smith first.", adding behind a hand as if telling a taboo: "he's the nicest person here."
+"He's drunk.": explained The Tailor, "We'll see the smith first.", then adding behind a hand, as if telling a taboo: "he's the nicest person here."

 But there was nobody else to be seen as Tom followed The Tailor through a crooked, almost accidental ally.
 Rats darted away while competing buildings spared the narrowest of walkways.
-The size of the rats, Tom knew people here did not go hungry.
+By the size of the rats Tom knew people here did not go hungry.

 The Tailor led them out of the maze, into a long clearing in front of a high wooden wall.
 He seemed to know where he was going, through a broken door in the wall.
 The other side: a vibrant market with wide, muddy walkways.
-What looked like an oppressive wooden wall on one side suddenly looked sorry for itself as it stopped short, in ruins, before it could even make a semicircle around the market.
+What looked like an oppressive wooden wall as they had approached it suddenly, from the other side, looked sorry for itself as it stopped short, in ruins, before it could even make a semicircle around the market.

-The Tailor stepped to one side, to pause and look across the evenly spread stalls.
-Somewhere chicken was being cooked, and some distance away a piper played.
+He stepped to one side, raising an arm to pause Tom, and looked across the evenly spread stalls in front of them.
+Somewhere chicken was being cooked, and a further distance away a piper played.
 Suddenly, somebody near them shouted, but it was nothing to do with them.
 The Tailor took a deep breath: "This is where trappers and miners meet.", he said regretfully.
 "Let's get this over with."

-Tom matched The Tailors steps; it was easy following The Tailor through the crowd.
-The stalls either side, each one a world of its own: hanging dried meats neighboured a table of metal hoops, and long, thin wooden poles.
+Tom matched The Tailors steps; it was easy following him through the crowd.
+The stalls either side, each one a world of its own with one displaying hanging dried meats being a neighbour to a stall of different sized metal hoops, and long, thin wooden poles.
 Tom wondered what these were for.

-Through a hapenstance gap in the crowd, Tom saw a vendor argueing with a rotund customer; a booth housing fabrics, and bolts of satin cloth.
-The customer wore a brushed velvet hat, with two shiney, multicoloured feathers on one side.
+Through a hapenstance gap in the crowd, Tom saw a vendor surrounded by bolts of multicoloured, satin cloth.
+He was argueing with a rotund customer.
 Someone behind them laughed.
 The cloth merchant, now obscured by people passing, suddenly raised his shrill voice, it pierced through the crowd in a language Tom did not understand.

-A steady metallic banging ahead, in threes,
+A steady metallic banging echoed from far ahead, pulses of three.
+Each hit rattled the back of Toms teeth, and each echo a reminder of the sensation.
+"Oh good,", The Tailor declared, "he's around.", and he extended his hand towards Tom, "Climb onto my shoulders.", and Tom did this, using The Tailors hands as steps, more or less.
+The view was an image she would never forget for the rest of her life.
+The variety of people, clothes, and tressle benches laidened, each one with never the same items as the previous.
+The crowed bobbed, a sea of heads.
+Fine hats with shimmering feathers, standing out and next to them a small group of shaggy, roughly fur-clad, men.